 ADULT EDUCATION This Monday (7:00 PM):

-RUTH – Mark Southard begins a reading and study of the book of Ruth.
-The class meets on the lower level in Room B-9 (the “Old Quilters’ Room”).
+1 CORINTHIANS – Mark Southard continues a reading and discussion of Paul’s first letter to the Christian congregation in Corinth.
+The class meets on the lower level in Room B-9.

-FAITHWEAVER STUDY FOR ADULTS – The Bible study, related to the lectionary readings and paralleling the scriptural basis of the children’s classes for the same week, meets on the lower level in the Multi-Purpose Room (B5).
+FAITHWEAVER STUDY FOR ADULTS – The Bible study, related to the lectionary readings and paralleling the scriptural basis of the children’s classes for the same day, meets on the lower level in the Multi-Purpose Room.
 Steve Ernst leads the study.

 CURRENT EVENTS – Jolene Ebbert leads the discussion of current events and the way in which our always-changing world affects us as Christians, in the Parlor.